No. 221 Squadron RAF

 No. 221 Squadron was a Royal Air Force squadron that saw service in both the First and Second World Wars.
 Its motto was "From sea to sea".

 History

 The squadron was formed in Greece on 1 April 1918, from 'D' Squadron of No. 2 Wing RNAS.
 Initially engaged in anti-submarine warfare in the Aegean, it was sent to Russia in December 1918 to support White forces against the Bolsheviks.
 The unit was based at Petrovsk from January to 1 September 1919, when it was disbanded.

 On 21 November 1940, No. 221 Squadron was reformed as part of Coastal Command.
 It flew Vickers Wellingtons on reconnaissance and anti-submarine patrols in the Atlantic, first out of England, then Northern Ireland and later Iceland.
-The squadron relocated to the Middle East in January 1942 and operated in the Mediterranean for the rest of the war, disbanding at Idku, Egypt on 21 August 1945.
+The squadron relocated to the Middle East in January 1942 and operated in the Mediterranean for the rest of the war, disbanding at RAF Idku, Egypt on 21 August 1945.